 During Baymard’s Product Listings & Filtering study, sites with mediocre product list usability saw abandonment rates of 67-90%, whereas sites with just a slightly optimized toolset saw only 17-33% abandonments for users trying to find the exact same types of product.
 This translates into as much as a 4-fold increase in leads.

 From testing it’s clear that a unity of product list design, filtering and sorting is required – the chain is no stronger than its weakest link:

-At Baymard we’ve subsequently benchmarked benchmarked the 60 top grossing US and European e-commerce sites twice across all the 94 (weighted) Product Listing guidelines; leading to a massive database of 7840 UX performance scores and 5,600 best- and worst- practice examples of Product List UX.
+At Baymard we’ve subsequently benchmarked the 214 top grossing US and European e-commerce sites across our 90 most important (weighted) Product Listing guidelines; adding to our existing e-commerce benchmark leading to a massive database of 11,000+ UX performance scores and 7,000+ best- and worst- practice examples of Product List UX.